Birth control options for women

 The emergency contraceptive pill is also known as the "morning-after" pill.
 There are two types of emergency contraceptive pills:

 Levonorgestrel is a progestin that is used in many birth control pills.
 The levonorgestrel emergency contraceptive pill comes as a single tablet that contains 1.5 mg of levonorgestrel.
-Plan B One-Step is the brand name.
-There are several generic versions that are cheaper, such as Next Choice One Dose.

-This type of emergency contraception is available in a drugstore aisle.
+This type of emergency contraception is usually available in a drugstore aisle.
 Anyone can buy it without a prescription or ID.

 The pill may be taken up to 3 days after unprotected intercourse.